Pladque/MashineLearningFromScratch/README.md

 data from: https://archive.ics.uci.edu/ml/datasets/Student+Performance

 Goals of this project:

   Mastering implementation of algorithms

-  Trying to make alghoritm using only non-vide explanations Getting better understanding of linear regression Learning how to use cython
+  Trying to make alghoritm using only non-video explanations

+  Getting better understanding of linear regression

+  Learning how to use cython

 How to install:

 1. dowloand files

-2. install cython (pip install cython or pip3 install cython) 2.5. (install other packages you do not have)
+2. install cython (pip install cython or pip3 install cython)

+2.5. (install other packages you do not have)

 3. Try to run 'exaple.py', if its showing you iterations thats mean you are ready to go!

 4 if it gives you errors, try:

   -'python3 setup.py build_ext --inplace' in folder where you have
     setup.py

   - Check if you have weights.cfg if you are trying to load model (LOAD_MODEL is True in exaple.py)